Problem: Queries are not offloaded.

 Problem: A table load operation fails with “ERROR HY000: Error while running parallel scan.”

-TEXT-type values larger than 8000 bytes are rejected during
+TEXT-type column value larger than 65532 bytes is rejected during

 Problem: Change propagation fails with the following error: “Blob/text value of